Data Visualisation with ggplot2

 data frame created above.

-First, we use the ymd()
+First, we use the ymd() function from the

-package to convert our publication year into a
+lubridate package to convert our publication year into a

 POSIXct object.
-Pass the truncated = 2
+Pass the truncated = 2 argument as

-a way to indicate that the pubyear
+a way to indicate that the pubyear column does not contain

 month or day.
-This means 1990
+This means 1990 becomes

-.
+1990-01-01.
 This will allow us to plot the number of books

 per year.

-We will do this by calling mutate()
+We will do this by calling mutate() to create a new

-variable pubyear_ymd
+variable pubyear_ymd.

 R